C3 Church Global

 C3 Church Global, formerly known as Christian City Church International (C3i), is a charismatic movement founded by Phil Pringle and Christine Pringle.
 The first church was started in Dee Why on the Northern Beaches of Sydney, Australia, and is now located in Oxford Falls.
 As of October 2019, C3 Church Global was a community of over 500 churches.

 History

 Pastor Phil and Christine Pringle arrived in Sydney from New Zealand in 1980 to begin a church on the Northern Beaches of Sydney, Australia.
 Growing to 400 people within four years, the church began expanding and planting in other cities.
 The vision of 10 churches in 10 major cities was developed and the movement of Christian City Church began.

 In 2008, at the "Here We Go" global conference held in Hawaii, Christian City Church announced the name change to "C3 Church".

-In 2016, due to mounting allegations and public awareness, a prominent branch of the C3 Church Rebranded to Vive Church.

-C3 operations in Europe have largely been under this branding as well as rebranding of their Silicon Valley Chapter.

 Media

 In 2017, Global News took an inside look at C3 Toronto, one of the C3 Church Global locations around the world.
 The article details what a regular Sunday service looks like.
 Lead Pastor Sam Picken explains his approach to leading a church, and congregation member Mirelli Vanheer talks about how she found C3.

 Eternity News published an article on C3 Church in April 2017, detailing C3's annual Presence Conference and the movement's approach to community.

 Reference was made to C3 Church in the Business Review Weekly (BRW), Australian edition article "God's Millionaires".
 This article noted that "Prosperity theology is practised by the bigger Pentecostal churches, including Hillsong, Christian City Church and Paradise.
 This promotes the idea that it is a Christian's responsibility to achieve wealth and worldly success."

 In 2019, A Current Affair aired an exposé of the Church's financial ideology and history, including its controversial practice of requesting large donations from members of its congregation in return for 'miracles'.
 C3 Church responded to the allegations levelled in an online statement.